-People in Berkeley have a special relationship with the trees in their city and many have their favorites.
+People in Berkeley have a special relationship with the trees in their city, and many have their favorites.
 You'll need a Berkeley tree accident lawyer when one of those beautiful trees falls and causes an injury.
-If an unsuspecting person is caught in the path of a falling tree or heavy limb, it can cause serious trauma.
-The owners of properties and government entities are liable for maintaining trees and removing those that pose a threat to public safety, thus exposing them to financial liability in the event of a fatality or injury.How Can I Get Compensation If I'm Injured by a Tree?
+If an unsuspecting person is caught in the path of a falling tree or heavy limb, it can cause severe trauma.
+The owners of properties and government entities are liable for maintaining trees and removing those that threaten public safety, thus exposing them to financial liability in the event of a fatality or injury.How Can I Get Compensation If I'm Injured by a Tree?

 California law specifies who is liable for injuries caused by falling limbs or trees.
-It is the homeowner's responsibility for any injuries that may be caused by a tree standing on their property under California Civil Code 833-834.
-It is possible for two homeowners to share responsibility for injuries or deaths that occur if a limb or tree falls, injuring someone, and is located on the property line between houses or other buildings.When a Tree Accident Occurs in Another Location, Who's Responsible?
+The homeowner is responsible for any injuries caused by a tree standing on their property under California Civil Code 833-834.
+Two homeowners can share responsibility for injuries or deaths if a limb or tree falls, injuring someone, and is located on the property line between houses or other buildings.When a Tree Accident Occurs in Another Location, Who's Responsible?

-Location determines liability in cases of falling trees and heavy limbs that injure people.
-In Berkeley, the 38,000 public trees come under the jurisdiction of the city’s Urban Forestry Unit of the Parks Division.
+Location determines liability in falling trees and heavy limbs injuring people.
+In Berkeley, the 38,000 public trees come under the jurisdiction of the city's Urban Forestry Unit of the Parks Division.
 Area trees are inspected to see if pruning or removal is warranted.
-City trees are those that grow between the street and sidewalk, along medians, in parks and on other properties owned by the town.
+City trees grow between the street and sidewalk, along medians, parks, and other properties the town owns.
 Property owners can call 311 to request that the trees on the public property area around their homes be pruned.Homeowner Tree Trimming Basics

-As most Berkeley residents know, pruning a coast live oak can be tricky because of its moratorium status, and it’s illegal to remove them.
-No more than ¼ of the root system, stem or functioning leaf area can be removed in under a two-year period that involves a single stem tree of 5.7 inches in diameter or those with multiple stems and a combined diameter of 8.3 inches.
+As most Berkeley residents know, pruning a coast live oak can be tricky because of its moratorium status, and it's illegal to remove them.
+No more than ¼ of the root system, stem, or functioning leaf area can be removed in under two years involving a single-stem tree of 5.7 inches or those with multiple stems and a combined diameter of 8.3 inches.
 Contact the city arborist or city manager to get approval beforehand.
-Permits are required for work that is performed on city property for any trees if the homeowner wants to do it.
+Permits are required for work performed on city property for any trees if the homeowner wants to do it.
 A permit is not required for homeowners trimming or removing their trees on their own property, except for the coast live oak.Business and Apartment Liability

-The owners of buildings such as shopping centers, apartments and businesses are responsible for maintaining their trees and removing them if they become a hazard.
-The owner of the property would be liable if a tree fell on someone and they were injured or killed.What Are Common Injuries Caused by a Tree or Limb Falling?
+The owners of buildings such as shopping centers, apartments, and businesses are responsible for maintaining and removing their trees if they become a hazard.
+The property owner would be liable if a tree fell on someone and they were injured or killed.What Are Common Injuries Caused by a Tree or Limb Falling?

-Trees are incredibly heavy, weighing thousands of pounds.
-The consequence of this is that even a limb that falls has the potential to cause serious injuries.
+Trees are hefty, weighing thousands of pounds.
+The consequence is that even a limb that falls can cause serious injuries.
 The following are some dangers and consequences of falling limbs or trees:

-- Depending on its size and weight, a heavy limb usually causes serious injuries to a person.
+- Depending on its size and weight, a heavy limb usually causes severe injuries to a person.
 Injuries, however, are often life-threatening, resulting in traumatic brain injuries, fractured bones, and spinal cord damage.